carlvilla/Multi-CTBNCs/README.md

 #### Constraint-based algorithms
 * **Continuous-time PC**: adapts the classical PC algorithm to reconstruct the structure of CTBNs by performing conditional independence tests.
-* **Markov blanket-based continuous-time PC**: extension of the continuous-time PC algorithms that seeks to evaluate only those relevant dependencies for the Markov blanket (parents, children and spouses) of class variables.
+* **Markov blanket-based continuous-time PC**: extension of the continuous-time PC algorithm that seeks to evaluate only those relevant dependencies for the Markov blanket (parents, children and spouses) of class variables.
+* **Online Markov blanket-based continuous-time PC**:  extended version of the Markov blanket-based continuous-time PC algorithm designed for dynamic learning of Multi-CTBNCs in data streams.
+It locally updates the structure of a Multi-CTBNC when concept drifts are detected in its nodes.

 #### Hybrid algorithms
 * **Hybrid algorithm**: algorithm that combines the frameworks of constraint- and score-based algorithms into a restriction phase where conditional independence tests find an initial structure and a maximisation phase that refines it.

 ## Reproducibility of experiments

 Datasets used in the article [[1]](#1) can be found at this [link](https://drive.upm.es/s/hP7HYYub39knhvl).
+Updated datasets used in Chapter 5 of my dissertation can be dowloaded from [link](https://drive.upm.es/s/Hwmv4pHI0omOh2K).
 The following Gradle tasks perform the experiments of this article if the *dataset* folder is placed in the root directory of this project:

 * **emptyDigraphMultiCTBNC** - Compares the performance of CTBNCs and an empty-digraph Multi-CTBNC on the synthetic datasets when learnt with the Bayesian Dirichlet equivalent score.
 * **energyBDe** - Compares the performance of max1 CTBNCs and a DAG-max1 Multi-CTBNC on the energy dataset when learnt with the Bayesian Dirichlet equivalent score.